leung018/todo-application/backend/README.md

 ## Testing strategy

 Have unit tests that don't involve external dependencies and integration tests that involve PostgreSQL.
-See [below section](#useful-commands) for how to run them.
+See [Useful Commands](#useful-commands) for how to run them.

 ### Explanation for `createNull` convention